 A quick Google search for “things to do in Northeast Tennessee” will turn up dozens of the area’s most popular attractions.
 But if you wander off the beaten path, you’ll find some fantastic, lesser-known destinations, including trails, backroads, restaurants, and entertainment spots.
 The trick is just knowing where to go, so we’ve put together an insider’s guide for your visit.
-After you’ve checked out Bristol Motor Speedway and Roan Mountain State Park (both of which we highly recommend), take the road less traveled and experience some of these local favorites.
+After you’ve visited the Bristol Motor Speedway and Roan Mountain State Park (both of which we highly recommend), take the road less traveled and experience some of these local favorites.

 Food and Drinks